What Are Fix and Flip Loans in California?

 Labor cost management involves building relationships with reliable contractors and understanding local market rates for different trades.
 Quality work often costs more initially but improves sale prices and reduces delays.

-Can You Get 100% Fix & Flip Financing in California?
+Can You Get 100% Fix and Flip Financing in California?

 The myth: “You can’t flip houses with no money down.”
 This statement assumes single-property collateral only.